 For the complete text of Robert B. Stevens: UCSC Chancellorship, 1987-1991 (E-Scholarship).
 Includes complete audio (streaming or download) for the oral history.
-Note: Due to editing by the narrator, there may be some differences between the audio recording and the transcript.
+Note: Due to editing by the narrator and the Project, there may be minor differences between the audio recording and the transcript.
+Please quote from the transcript as the record and not the audio.
 Audio will be found under "Supporting Material."

 1999, 108 pp., 1 illus

 PLEASE NOTE these interviews are provided for research purposes only.
 All uses of these manuscripts are covered by copyright agreement between the interviewees and the Regents of the University of California.
 All the literary rights in these manuscripts, including the right to publish, are reserved to the University of California, Santa Cruz.
 No part of these manuscripts may be quoted for publication without the permission of the University Librarian of the University of California, Santa Cruz.

 The Regional History Project conducted six interviews with UCSC Chancellor Robert B. Stevens during June and July, 1991.
 Stevens was appointed the campus's fifth chancellor by UC President David P. Gardner in July 1987, and served until July 1991.
 He was the second UCSC chancellor (following Chancellor Emeritus Robert L. Sinsheimer) recruited from a private institution.